Dobrobot/wic/readme.md

 WIC is a work in progress.
 This means that:

 - server role is not supported yet
-- handshake implementation is not robust and is only exercised on the happy path
+- handshake implementation is not very robust
-- interfaces are not stable
+- interfaces may change

 ## Features